Prostate Cancer Screening FAQApr 11, 2017

 - The PSA test is a blood test to check the level of prostate-specific antigen in your blood.
 Most healthy men have levels under 4 nanograms per milliliter of blood.
 But everybody is different, and a lower PSA level doesn’t guarantee a man is free of cancer, just like a higher level doesn’t mean he has cancer.

 - For the digital rectal exam (DRE), a doctor inserts a gloved, lubricated finger into the rectum to feel for any bumps or hard areas on the prostate that may need to be tested for cancer.
 This test may be done with the PSA or the PSA may be done alone.

 Q: What if the results are not normal?

 A: If the results of the PSA and/or DRE suggest that you might have prostate cancer, your doctor will do a prostate biopsy to find out.
-A sample of prostate tissue is removed using a needle and sent to a lab, where a specialist will look at it under a microscope to see if it contains cancer cells.
+A sample of prostate tissue is removed using a needle and sent to a lab, where a specialist will look at it to see if it contains cancer cells.

 Q: At what age should I have my first screening test?

 A: The American Cancer Society recommends men learn as much as they can about prostate cancer screening risks and benefits and discuss the information with their doctor before deciding whether to be tested at all.
 Men at average risk of prostate cancer should have this discussion starting at age 50.
 Men at higher than average risk should have the discussion starting at age 40 or 45.